Healthcare: Obstetrics and Gynecology

 • Abnormal growths, such as polyps or bladder stones

-• Poor muscle function.
-Childbirth, neuromuscular disorders, and other conditions can affect the proper function of the valve-like muscles that control the release of urine (urinary sphincter), which normally stay closed or contracted.
+• Poor muscle function, due to childbirth, neuromuscular disorders, or other conditions that affect the muscles that control the release of urine (urinary sphincter), which normally stay closed or contracted

-• Neuromuscular problems preventing signals from the brain and spinal cord from connecting properly with the bladder and urethra, the tube that carries urine from the body
+• Neuromuscular problems that prevent signals from the brain and spinal cord from connecting properly with the bladder and urethra, the tube that carries urine from the body

 Heading